Like it or not (and a lot of church leaders don’t seem to like it), digital is your new default as a leader.

 I could sit in the corner or pretend to do virtual speaking or conferences, but instead, I asked myself: what does this make possible?

-In a single day I went from an idea of launching a new podcast to a full partnership for a brand a new podcast (watch this space).
+In a single day I went from an idea of launching a new podcast to a launched show in two weeks.

-These ideas all came out of the last week, and as a result, we were able to help thousands more leaders almost instantly.
+These ideas came out of a one week strategy session, and as a result, we were able to help thousands more leaders almost instantly.

 When I look back on my ‘success’ over the last few decades, a lot of my breakthrough moments came through crisis situations where we weren’t sure what to do, so we just did whatever seemed best.